1st Infantry Division (Wehrmacht): Invasion of Poland

 With the German Invasion of Poland in September 1939, the 1st Infantry Division fought in the northern sector.
 The division advanced toward Warsaw as a component of the XXVI Army Corps (until 1 October 1939: "Army Corps Wodrig", commanded by Albert Wodrig), subordinate to the 3rd Army (Georg von Küchler).
 The division's commanding general was Joachim von Kortzfleisch, while the chief of staff and head of logistics were Major Johannes Steffler and Captain Christian Müller.

 On 1 September 1939, it captured Kuklin on the left flank of the 3rd Army.
-It engaged Polish forces near the heavily defended town of Mława (Battle of Mława) for several days, then crossed over the Bug and Narew Rivers.
+It engaged Polish forces near the heavily defended town of Mława (Battle of Mława) for several days, then crossed over the Bug and Narew rivers.
 On 8 September 1939, 1st and 12th Infantry Divisions captured the Ostrów Mazowiecka region.
-On September 10th, the 1st and 12th Infantry Divisions formed a bridgehead south of Brok and Małkinia Górna.
+On September 10, the 1st and 12th Infantry Divisions formed a bridgehead south of Brok and Małkinia Górna.
 On the 12th, the 1st Infantry Division reached the road between Kałuszyn and Siedlce, where it was engaged by Polish counterattacks on its left flank.
 On 16 September, Wodrig Corps met heavy resistance from scattered Polish formations; the nearby 12th Infantry Division secured the Kałuszyn-Latowicz area, whereas 1st Infantry Division itself was assigned to the area east of Garwolin.

 The strategic balance of the German campaign in Poland was decisively altered by the Soviet invasion of Poland that started on 17 September 1939; the 1st Infantry Division was subsequently deployed to the Stanisławów area, with 12th Infantry Division assigned further south in Mińsk Mazowiecki, with both division participating in the Siege of Warsaw.
-Two days later, 1st Infantry Division advanced to Łochów.
+It advanced to Łochów two days later; on 25 September it was northwest of Ostrów Mazowiecka as its army corps was preparing to withdraw behind the Narew river.
+By the evening of the 26th, the 1st Infantry Division was northwest of Różan, whereas its partner, the 12th Infantry Division, stood south of Maków Mazowiecki.

+Phony War

+On 2 November, a supply train of 1st Infantry Division suffered a major accident near Bütow (Pommern).
+Due to the involvement of a staff car carrying divisional officers in the accidents, three officers of the division were killed and twelve more critically injured.
+18 other men, including officers, NCOs and enlisted men, suffered light injuries.

+As the Phony War period (Oct.
+1939 – Apr.
+1940) ended, 1st Infantry Division stood by in the reserves of the 6th Army.

+On 15 April 1940, Philipp Kleffel assumed command of the 1st Infantry Division.

 Battle of France

-Playing a minor role in the invasion of France, the division returned to East Prussia in the autumn of 1940.
+The division played only a minor role in the Battle of France, then as part of I Army Corps.
+On 3 July 1940, with the invasion concluded, the division was in the vicinity of Biarritz.
+On 28 August, as part of a reorganization of the army corps' occupation duties, 1st Infantry Division was placed on the sea shore, with its partner division, the 11th Infantry Division, on the demarcation line between German-occupied northern France and the Vichy French territory.